 - Available: Amazon prime

-Hearts in Atlantis is considered as coming of age masterpieces of the Stephen kings movies ranked all over the world which directed by one and only Scott hicks and a brilliant Screenplay by our Stephen King and William Goldman, with the famous cast Anton Yelchin, Anthony Hopkins, Mika boom, and the extraordinary hope Davis.
-It is the summer period, and Billy has just veered around, and His widow, mommy, can’t buy him the motorcycle he wishes and is quick to remember him that they have minimal wealth.
-Billy’s mom takes in foreigner Ted Brautigan (Anthony Hopkins), who employs Billy to browse to him and be careful for “the low men,” who rub hats, drive delicious cars, and abandon odd memos in the statute on telephone poles.
+Hearts in Atlantis is considered as coming of age masterpiece of Stephen kings movies ranked all over the world directed by one and only Scott hicks.
+And a brilliant Screenplay by Stephen King and William Goldman.
+With the famous cast of Anton Yelchin, Anthony Hopkins, Mika boom, and the extraordinary hope of Davis.
+It is the summer period.
+And Billy has just veered around.
+His widow, mommy, can’t buy him the motorcycle.
+He wishes and is quick to remind him that they have minimal wealth.
+Billy’s mom takes in a foreigner.
+Ted Brautigan (Anthony Hopkins), employs Billy to browse for him.
+And be careful for “the low men,” who rub hats.
+Drive delicious cars, and abandon odd memos in the statute on telephone poles.

 Billy understands Ted is a small loony, but he decides, at first.
-He likes to earn wealth for the motorcycle, and accordingly, he is brought out by Ted’s warmth, humor, and even his oddness.
-He starts up to see indications of the low men, but he does not instruct Ted.
-When Billy caresses Ted, he gives a little bit of Ted’s psychological ability.
-Even more crucial, though, that Ted, like all outstanding grown-ups in teenagers’ lives, guides Billy to a modern proficiency of himself and the world.
-Ted helps Billy understand that his friend Carol is more outstanding to him than he thought, that he receives better therapy from his mother and that the community bully is not as influential as he believes.
+He likes to earn wealth from the motorcycle.
+And accordingly, he is brought out by Ted’s warmth, humor, and even his oddness.
+He starts up to see indications.
+Of the low men, but he does not instruct Ted.
+When Billy caresses Ted, he gives a little bit.
+Of Ted’s psychological ability.
+Even more crucial, though, is that Ted.
+Like all outstanding grown-ups in teenagers’ lives.
+Guides Billy to a modern proficiency in himself and the world.
+Ted helps Billy understand that his friend.
+Carol is more outstanding to him than he thought.
+He receives better therapy from his mother.
+And that the community bully is not as influential as he believes.

 - Director: Lawrence Kasdan’s